 Electric Bike Accessories To Protect You

-Other things to consider adding to carry with you are chap stick (lip conditioner), government issued identification, and insurance card.
-Depending on where and when you’re riding, you may want to also carry bear spray, or mace (now there are bike specific mace accessories), as well as a whistle, good bell and/or horn.
+Other things to consider carrying with you are chap stick (lip conditioner), government issued identification, and an insurance card.
+Depending on where and when you’re riding, you may want to also carry bear spray or mace (now there are bike specific mace accessories), as well as a whistle, good bell and/or air horn.

 Electric Bike Accessories To Carry Gear

-Storage is critical because it gives you a place for tools, first aid kit, water, a spare tire, cell phone, money, keys, and an e-bike charger to extend your ride.
-Most electric bicycle chargers are light weight and compact (under 2 lbs), and can recharge the bike’s battery within hours (batteries tend to charger faster when empty than when nearly full, due to load balancing).
-A backpack is another great storage option, and one that stays with you when you’re not on the bike.
+Storage is critical because it gives you a place for tools, a first aid kit, water, a spare tire, cell phone, money, keys, and an e-bike charger to extend your ride.
+Most electric bicycle chargers are lightweight and compact (under 2 pounds), and can recharge the bike’s battery within hours (batteries tend to charger faster when empty than when nearly full, due to load balancing).
+A backpack is another great storage option, and one that stays with you when you’re not on your electric bicycle.